-Ramona Falls Oregon is a stunning waterfall at the western base of Mt.
+Ramona Falls Oregon is a stunning waterfall on the western side of Mt.
 Hood.

-In this article, we’ll cover everything you need to know about visiting Ramona Falls, including what to expect and how to make the most of your visit.
+In this article, we’ll cover everything you need to know about visiting Ramona Falls, including what to expect for the Ramona Falls Oregon hike.

 Without delay, let’s cascade into one of the best waterfalls in Oregon: Ramona Falls.